 Alas, in the morning, it’s not just Love and Joe.
 Forty is still in Joe’s apartment, ready to make breakfast.
 Um, did Joe just enter into a weird throuple situation?
 Maybe, but at least Forty gives Joe some decent information: Henderson has a secret playroom, which may be where his real secrets are.
 Interesting...

 Remember how Joe was always threatened by Beck’s relationship with Peach (Shay Mitchell)?
 The pattern repeats with Love’s — admittedly pretty co-dependent — connection with her brother.
-Since Forty is longer sober, Love feels a need to protect him at all costs, which includes hiding her new romance with Joe until she believes Forty can “handle” it.
-Joe pretends he’s not super frustrated with the situation, but when Love cancels their would-be sex-filled weekend trip to Santa Barbara to hang with Forty, he can’t help but interven by shipping the “filmmaker” off to SXSW.
-Unfortunately for Joe, Love joins her brother to look out for him , too she’s smart enough to see through Joe’s manipulation.
+Since Forty is no longer sober, Love feels a need to protect him at all costs, which includes hiding her new romance with Joe until she believes Forty can “handle” it.
+Joe pretends he’s not super frustrated with the situation, but when Love cancels their would-be sex-filled weekend trip to Santa Barbara to hang with Forty, he can’t help but intervene by shipping the “filmmaker” off to SXSW.
+Unfortunately for Joe, Love joins her brother to look out for him, and she’s smart enough to see through Joe’s manipulation.
 Sharing is caring, Joe.
 If you want Love, you better want Forty, too.

 Joe’s relationship problems are hardly the biggest issue of his week.
 He’s determined to take down Henderson, and breaks into his house to search the playroom Forty told him about.
-There are a lot of whips, chains and leather (there’s also a motion-activated Roomba, which becomes problematic later) plus a video camera pointed at a bare mattress, but the bizarre part is that there are a ton of paper masks of Henderson’s face everywhere.
+There are a lot of whips, chains and leather (there’s also a motion-activated Roomba, which becomes problematic later) plus a video camera pointed at a bare mattress.
+The bizarre part is that there are a ton of paper masks of Henderson’s face everywhere.
 Deeply, deeply unsettling!

 If Henderson is a kinky guy who asks consenting adults to wear his own face, though, that’s not much of an issue.
 Then, Joe finds his smoking gun: Henderson’s photos of underage girls, half-dressed, in a hidden cigar box.